binGhzal/Slipway/packer/README.md

 ## Running Packer

-1. Navigate into the folder you want to create a template with
+1. Navigate into the folder you want to create a template with, and edit the Packer template file (e.g., `ubuntu-server-noble.pkr.hcl`) and `http/user-data` file.
 2. Run `packer build -var-file ../variables.pkrvars.hcl .`

 ## Troubleshooting